Intrinsic Expressions

 @parse_i32returnsOption(i32)@parse_i64returnsOption(i64)@parse_u32returnsOption(u32)@parse_u64returnsOption(u64)

-Each parsing intrinsic accepts exactly one argument, which MUST be of type String.
+Each parsing intrinsic accepts exactly one argument, which MUST be one of the text types str, Str(N), or StrBuf.

 The string argument is borrowed, not consumed.
 The original string remains valid after parsing.